A Hot Take: What the Trump Win Will Mean for U.S. Healthcare

 Regardless of his exact role, Kennedy seems positioned to be a high-profile figure in the Trump administration.
 In the NewsNation townhall, Kennedy said Trump had asked him to clear up the corruption and end the conflicts of interest and “return these agencies to their rich tradition of gold-standard, empirically based, evidence-based science” and to “measurably reduce chronic disease in our children in two years.”

 "I think it is the hot topic to watch," Greenleaf said of Kennedy's role in the administration.
 The Trump-Kennedy relationship is new and one that healthcare interest group and policy experts are still trying to figure out.
-A position requiring Senate confirmation may be out of the question, she noted, but even having a role in the White House Kennedy could be significant.
-Kennedy might be put in chage of a commission or committee investigating the causes of chronic disease, particularly among children, she said.
+A position requiring Senate confirmation may be out of the question, she noted, but even having a role in the White House, Kennedy could be significant.
+Kennedy might be put in charge of a commission or committee investigating the causes of chronic disease, particularly among children, she said.

 Kennedy, who endorsed Trump in August after suspending his own independent bid to become president, is championing a “Make America Healthy Again,” or MAHA, campaign that plays off of Trump’s Make America Great Again slogan and movement.
 On his MAHA website, Kennedy says the goal is to rid public health agencies of the pharmaceutical industry influence, ban food additives and change polices to reduce ultraprocessed food.
 The website has merchandise for sale, including a $35 embroidered baseball cap that says "Make America Healthy Again."

 On Nov.
 2, Kennedy caused a stir with a social media post that revived fluoridation of public water supplies as a controversy.
-On the first day of a Trump administration the White House would advise U.S. water systems to remove fluoride from the public water supply, Kennedy wrote.
+On the first day of a Trump administration, the White House would advise U.S. water systems to remove fluoride from the public water supply, Kennedy wrote.
 “Fluoride is an industrial waste associated with arthritis, bone fractures, bone cancer, IQ loss, neurodevelopmental disorders, and thyroid disease,” his post said.

 Public health and dental organizations have defended fluoridation as important to oral health.